-- 6.3.1.
-Certificate of Occupancy (Permiso de Uso). - 6.3.2.
-Independent CPA Final Cost Certification of project development (Annex M). - 6.3.3.
-Designer's Certification of Completion of Construction (Annex N). - 6.3.4.
-Updated operating budget and 30-year pro forma cash flows. - 6.3.5.
-Owner's Certification of any federal, state, or local subsidies received, or expected to be received, to develop and operate the project. - 6.3.6.
-Authority's independent consultant physical inspection and cost certification review. - 6.3.7.
-Any other document the Authority may determine as necessary.
+Use Permit (Permiso de Uso).

-The amount of Tax Credits allocated as set forth in Form 8609 may be different from the amount requested in the application, the amount specified in the Initial Reservation Letter or Binding Commitment, or the amount in a Carryover Allocation.
+- o Independent CPA Final Cost Certification of project development (Annex M). - Designer's Certification of Completion of Construction (Annex N). - Updated operating budget and 30-year pro forma cash flows. - Owner's Certification of any federal, state, or local subsidies received, or expected to be received, to develop and operate the project. - Authority's independent consultant physical inspection and cost certification review. - o Any other document the Authority may determine as necessary. - The amount of Tax Credits allocated as set forth in Form 8609 may be different from the amount requested in the application, the amount specified in the Initial Reservation Letter or Binding Commitment, or the amount in a Carryover Allocation.

 6.4.
-Changes of Actual Development Costs or Other Circumstances
+Changes in Actual Development Costs or Other Circumstances